German Air Force: North American training centers

 In September 2004, the Luftwaffe announced a reduction in its training program by about 20%.
 By the end of 2006, 650 Luftwaffe personnel and 25 Tornado aircraft were assigned to Holloman.

+On 12 April 2016, the Ministry of Defence decided to close the TTC by 2019 to consolidate the reduced operation of remaining Tornado aircraft in Germany.
+Approximately 450 personnel and 14 Tornado aircraft were stationed Holloman at the time.
+Training for the Tornado transitioned to the Tactical Air Force Wing 51 "Immelmann" at Schleswig Air Base and the remaining Air Force Tactical Training Command USA relocated to Sheppard Air Force Base by December 2019.

 Air bases

 In 2020, the Air Force uses 12 air bases, four of which host no flying units.
-In the future, Lechfeld Air Base will become home to a second A400M wing of the German Air Force.
-This was planned to be a German-led multinational wing for NATO partners but was canceled in March 2022 due to little interest and cost.
-Furthermore, the Air Force has a presence at three civilian airports incl. the Airport Berlin Tegel which has been closed in November 2020:
+Furthermore, the Air Force has a presence at three civilian airports including Berlin Tegel airport which was closed in November 2020:

 Personnel

 In 2012, the Air Force had an authorized strength of 44,565 active airmen/women and 4,914 reservists.
 The civil personnel within the Air Force is being reduced to 5,950 officials and employees.
 Most of the civilian employees work in maintenance and the Air Force Fire Department.
 On 20 September 2011 defense minister Thomas de Maizière announced that the Air Force would shrink to 23,000 airmen/women.